drewcoffman1/site/README.md

-# gaby
+# site
-Hi, this is a simple github repo that is based off of the minimalist design of gaby.gold.
+Hi, this is a simple github repo for Fleek

 To start, make sure you fork this repo, and update the index.html file with the text you want to see on the site.